 With both Bella and Teddy, one problem is already causing concern however.

 Cocker Teddy has never been all alone.
 Wherever the lady goes he goes too.
 When she goes to work he goes to daycare.
 He sleeps in her bed with her.

 This is very much what I would do as well, with one exception.
 I would, from the start, have left him all alone for a few minutes every day, shutting the front door behind me.

 The time will come when it’s necessary to leave him all alone, so he should be prepared.

 Bella on the other hand has only been away from her siblings for a couple of weeks.
-The first couple of nights the lady slept downstairs with her because she was so distressed when left.
-She is now alright sleeping all alone downstairs during the night.
+The lady slept downstairs with her because she was so distressed when left.

 A systematic approach

 My approach for Teddy goes something like this, but it’s the same for Bella:

 The lady should start by calling him to his pen when he’s sleepy, throwing a little food in.
 She can use words like ‘Back Soon’.
 Then she will go briefly out of sight, return and open the crate.
 No fuss.